Income Tax Act s. 40(2)(g)(iii), s. 46, s. 54

 Canada Revenue Agency (CRA) Resources

-T4012 Corporate Income Tax Guide - corporate tax treatment of personal use property
+T2 Corporation Income Tax Guide (T4012) - the T4012 includes corporate tax treatment of personal use property